-(Shares in 000's) 2019 2020 2021 3-Year Average Equity Grants: Incentive Award Grants(1) 2,422 1,869 2,949 2,413 New Hire/Retention(2) 176 77 210 154 Forfeitures (121) (121) (184) (142) Net RSU Grants 2,477 1,825 2,975 2,426 Shares Repurchased 3,399 1,922 5,456 3,592 Net Grants-Net RSU Grants less Shares Repurchased (922) (97) (2,481) (1,167) Percentage of Net RSU Grants repurchased 137% 105% 183% 142% Weighted Common Shares Outstanding and Vested Evercore LP Partnership Units 45,222 45,531 44,878 45,210 Burn Rate (Taking into account Weighted Common Shares Outstanding, Vested Evercore LP Partnership Units and Forfeitures) 5.5% 4.0% 6.6% 5.4% Net Burn Rate (Also taking into account share repurchases) -2.0% -0.2% -5.5% -2.6%
+(Shares in 000's) 2021 2022 2023 3-Year Average Equity Grants: Incentive Award Grants(1) 2,949 2,748 2,469 2,722 New Hire/Retention/Special Equity(2) 210 438 107 252 Forfeitures (184) (184) (190) (186) Net RSU Grants 2,975 3,001 2,386 2,788 Shares Repurchased 5,456 4,438 3,001 4,298 Net Grants-Net RSU Grants less Shares Repurchased (2,481) (1,437) (615) (1,511) Percentage of Net RSU Grants repurchased 183% 148% 126% 152% Weighted Common Shares Outstanding and Vested Evercore LP Partnership Units 44,878 41,873 40,766 42,506 Burn Rate (Taking into account Weighted Common Shares Outstanding, Vested Evercore LP Partnership Units and Forfeitures) 6.6% 7.2% 5.9% 6.6% Net Burn Rate (Also taking into account share repurchases) -5.5% -3.4% -1.5% -3.5%

-(1) This amount reflects RSU grants and certain performance-based special incentive equity awards but does not include the deferred cash compensation awards granted to certain employees.
+This amount reflects RSU grants and certain performance-based special incentive equity awards but does not include the deferred cash compensation awards granted to certain employees.

-- No "One Size Fits All" Approach.
-Traditional burn rate and dilution models employed by many proxy advisory firms view our broad use of equity unfavorably, and do not take into account our anti-dilution efforts of our repurchase programs or the specific factors impacting our business model that necessitate our compensation philosophy.
+- Our Approach to Managing Equity Compensation Warrants a Tailored Assessment.
+Traditional burn rate and dilution models, including those employed by proxy advisory firms and some shareholders, do not take into account our anti-dilution efforts of our repurchase programs or the specific factors impacting our business model that necessitate our compensation philosophy.
 In our conversations with shareholders, they have expressed support for our prudent use of share repurchases to offset the dilutive effect of equity awards as well as the need to use equity compensation broadly in our business.
-Many of our shareholders therefore recognize the need to make exceptions to "one size fits all" metrics often used by proxy advisory firms when circumstances warrant. - In our case, the primary drivers of this recognition stem from an understanding that we are a humancapital business that uses equity much differently than more financial or capital intensive firms, including several of our financial services peers. - Our equity compensation practices, including our burn rate and dilution calculations, are often compared to peers with significantly different compensation systems, cost structures and businesses.
-Many of these peers produce significant revenue from their capital and are therefore less inclined to issue the same relative volume of equity compensation as us. - By comparison, our revenues are produced predominantly by our revenue generating employees, and we effectively use our equity compensation program as a form of capital expenditure to invest in, retain and grow the business through our people.
-As a result, we rely to a greater extent on our equity
+Many of our shareholders therefore recognize the need to tailor their assessment and consideration of these metrics when circumstances warrant. - In our case, the primary drivers of this recognition stem from an understanding that we are a human-capital business that uses equity much differently than more financial or capital intensive firms, including several of our financial services peers. - Our equity compensation practices, including our burn rate and dilution calculations, are often compared to peers with significantly different compensation systems, cost structures and businesses.
+Many of these peers produce significant revenue from their capital, or compensate employees by direct participation in funds they manage, and are therefore less inclined to issue the same relative volume of equity compensation as us. - By comparison, our revenues are produced predominantly by our revenue generating employees, and we effectively use our equity compensation program as a form of capital expenditure to invest in, retain and grow the business through our people.
+As a result, we rely to a greater extent on our equity compensation programs than many of our peer firms and use our equity plan to compensate a broader base of employees.

-(2) This amount reflects new hire awards and retention awards that were issued to certain employees and for which the Company reserved shares under the Amended 2016 Plan.
+(2) This amount reflects new hire awards, retention awards and special equity awards that were issued to certain employees and for which the Company reserved shares under the Second Amended 2016 Plan.